EU/3/10/754 - orphan designation for treatment of traumatic spinal cord injury

 Active substance

-Heparin-activated recombinant human fibroblast growth factor 1 (on a biodegradable device made from alpha-calcium sulfate hemihydrate)
+heparin-activated recombinant human fibroblast growth factor 1 (on a biodegradable device made from alpha-calcium sulfate hemihydrate)

 Intended use